 Disability Policy Provisions

-A good disability policy will typically contain the following provisions, either built into the body of the policy or added as a rider.
+A good disability policy will typically contain the following disability insurance policy provisions, either built into the body of the policy or added as a rider.
 When comparing policies from different companies, review the wording of these provisions, as they all do not provide the same benefits:

 A risk classification based on your occupation.
 The higher the number, the lesser the risk to the insurance company and, therefore, the lower the premium.
 Insurance companies quite often offer richer policy provisions to higher occupation classes.
 Note: each company has own classification numbers.
 There is no industry standard.

 Base Benefit (Monthly Indemnity)

 The amount of coverage available is based on earned income, typically between 50% and 60% of your gross income.